MicrosoftDocs/win32/desktop-src/HyperV_v2/importsnapshotdefinitions-msvm-virtualsystemmanagementservice.md

 ---
-Description: Searches the specified folder for any snapshot definition files associated with the specified planned computer system, and creates a new snapshot on the planned computer system for every associated definition file in this location. ms.assetid: d240c24b-f788-4ea9-b3bd-af1f75f4f460
+description: Searches the specified folder for any snapshot definition files associated with the specified planned computer system, and creates a new snapshot on the planned computer system for every associated definition file in this location. ms.assetid: d240c24b-f788-4ea9-b3bd-af1f75f4f460
 title: ImportSnapshotDefinitions method of the Msvm_VirtualSystemManagementService class ms.topic: reference